kitizz/uq_agv_2013/README.md

 If you're on the Official laptop, there's a script in the ~/bin/ folder called cameraCalibrate or something which will start everything up for you.

+The node, stereo_image_proc, turns the stereo data into depth data.

 You need to get the stereo_image_proc parameters working nicely.
 These should stay the same since Kit last set them and they should be fine.
 But if you are getting crappy results for the disparity map (command for showing it is below), then follow this tutorial here (wiki.ros.org/stereo_image_proc/Tutorials/ChoosingGoodStereoParameters).
 You can probably skip to Step 3 and use this command to start the node instead:
 ```
 rosrun stereo_image_proc stereo_image_proc